ptdewey/pendulum-nvim/README.md

     },
     report_excludes = {
         filetype = {
             -- This table controls what to be excluded from `filetype` section "neo-tree", -- Exclude neo-tree filetype
         },
         file = {
             -- This table controls what to be excluded from `file` section "test.py",  -- Exclude any test.py
             ".*.go",    -- Exclude all Go files
         }
         project = {
-            -- This table controls what to be excluded from `project` section },
+            -- This table controls what to be excluded from `project` section "unknown_project" -- Exclude unknown (non-git) projects
+        },
         directory = {
             -- This table controls what to be excluded from `directory` section },
         branch = {
             -- This table controls what to be excluded from `branch` section },
     },
 })